dialog-semiconductor/BLE_SDK6_examples/connectivity/svc_data_beacon/Readme.md

 - For the DA14531 Getting started guide you can refer to this [link](https://www.dialog-semiconductor.com/da14531-getting-started).
 - For the DA14535 Getting started guide you can refer to this [link](https://lpccs-docs.renesas.com/DA14535/UM-B-165-DA14531-Getting-Started-With-The-Pro-Development-Kit/index.html).

+## Software Configuration
+Download the latest version of Renesas SDK6.
+Install SEGGER’s J-Link tools.
+If using e² studio with LLVM instead of Keil, ensure your project settings are adjusted accordingly (instructions below).

+## Using e² studio with LLVM
+Setup for e² studio
+#.
+Switching to e² studio: Instead of using Keil, you can use e² studio with LLVM as the compiler toolchain.
+Make sure your project is configured for LLVM by selecting the appropriate toolchain in e² studio.

+#.
+Compile and Build: Open your project in e² studio and compile using LLVM.
+Ensure your environment variables and paths are properly set for the Renesas toolchain.

+#.
+Run and Debug: Connect your device, set the proper debug configuration in e² studio, and start debugging using J-Link.

+By switching to e² studio and LLVM, you can take advantage of advanced debugging tools and an open-source toolchain, while maintaining full compatibility with Renesas DA145xx devices.

+For detailed steps on using e² studio, refer to the Renesas e² studio User Guide available on the [Renesas website](https://lpccs-docs.renesas.com/e2_studio_sdk6_getting_started/index.html).

 ### Compile & Run